cmu-phil/py-tetrad/pytetrad/R/README.md

 In RStudio,, open the file 'py-tetrad/pytetrad/R/sample_r_code2.R', for example.

-Once you've loaded it, adjust the path in it to your working directory if it isn't right already:
+Once you've loaded it, adjust the path in it to your working directory if it isn't right already--this line:
 ```
 setwd("~/py-tetrad/pytetrad")
 ```